amarh/openPLM/docs/specs/lifecycle.rst

 -------

     #.
 Part without children shall have at least one linked official
        document before being promoted

 Documents
 ----------

     #.
 Document shall not be promoted without a file in
        it or equivalent
     #.
 Document shall not be promoted if one of their files is locked

 Promote rules to official for Standard lifecycles
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

     #.
 Promoting one object to official status shall
        push the prior official revision to deprecated status
     #.
 Promoting one object to official status shall
-       push all prior non official revisions to cancel lifecycle
+       push all prior non official revisions to cancelled lifecycle
     #.
 Parent part shall not be promoted to a status
-       higher than its child's status
+       higher than its child's status:

+       **What to do if the lifecycles are different?**

 Ownership
 ++++++++++

     #.
 When an object is official, ownership shall switch from
        one user to Company
     #.
 When an object is deprecated, ownership shall stay to Company
     #.
 Non official objects can't switch to Company ownership

 Visibility
 +++++++++++++

     #.
 Object is visible only by its group's users when its status is before
        official
     #.
 Object is visible by all users when its status is official
     #.
 Object is visible by all users when its status is deprecated

 Edit/Modification
 ++++++++++++++++++